TMG-nl/Styleguide/css/styleguide.md

 		color: darken($white, 50%);
 	}
 	```
-- One line per selector.
+- When grouping selectors, use one line per selector.
-- Space between the end of selector and `{`.
+- Add one space between the end of the selector and `{`.
-- Space after the `:` in properties.
+- Add one space after the `:` in properties.
-- Always add `;` to end of declarations.
+- One line per declaration.
+- End all declarations with `;`.

   ```css
   // good